Introducing polygenic scores in four national cohort studies

 Webinar

-Join us to hear about the range of new polygenic scores available in the CLS cohort studies and find out what these data can be used for.
+Access the webinar recording to hear about the range of polygenic scores available in the CLS cohort studies and find out what these data can be used for.

 About the event